jayrbolton/vvvview/Readme.md

 # vvvview

-This is just a convenience wrapper around virtual-dom boilerplate that we use for front-end rendering at [CommitChange](https://github.com/commitchange/)
+This is just a convenience wrapper around virtual-dom boilerplate that we use for front-end rendering and syncing at [CommitChange](https://github.com/commitchange/)

+It is very very light and very quick.

 ### view(rootNode, rootComponent, options)